John Burgoyne: Elopement

 In October 1751, Burgoyne and his new wife went to live in continental Europe travelling through France and Italy.
 While in France, Burgoyne met and befriended the Duc de Choiseul who would later become the Foreign Minister and directed French policy during the Seven Years War.
 While in Rome, Burgoyne had his portrait painted by the British artist Allan Ramsay.
 In late 1754, Burgoyne's wife gave birth to a daughter, Charlotte Elizabeth, the couple's only child.
 In the hope that a granddaughter would soften Derby's opposition to their marriage, the Burgoynes returned to Britain in 1755.
 Lord Strange interceded on their behalf with Derby, who soon changed his mind and accepted them back into the family.
 Burgoyne soon became a favorite of Derby, who used his influence to boost Burgoyne's prospects.

+As biographer Norman S. Poser states: 'In eighteenth-century England, an ambitious man without great wealth or a high position in society needed the help of a person or family as patron or sponsor.
+Burgoyne found his in the Stanley family.'
+Burgoyne’s personal life and professional trajectory remained inextricably bound with the Stanleys throughout his life.